How do I submit a new study?

 If you need assistance or have questions about completing the online IRB application, please contact the Office of Research Integrity at 336-256-0253.

-If you need technical assistance with user account login, access to IRBIS, bugs, or pages not saving correctly, etc., please contact the Office of Research and Economic Development IT support at 336-334-9702 or firstname.lastname@example.org
+If you need technical assistance with user account login, access to IRBIS, bugs, or pages not saving correctly, etc., please contact Melissa Beck at firstname.lastname@example.org so that a ticket can be submitted to the UNC System office.

 The Office of Research Integrity IRB website http://integrity.uncg.edu/institutional-review-board/ can also provide you with resources to assist you in the completion of your IRB application.